twallema/pyIEEM/data/README.md

 + `RawData_ComesF.xlsx`: contains the raw dataset from "The French Connection: The First Large Population-Based Contact Survey in France Relevant for the Spread of Infectious Diseases".
 Social contact data is available based on the place of work.
 Modifications: 1) Merge AS --> AY, rename 'SPC'.
 2) Rename 'contacts  x' (double space is intentional!), going from 1 to 40 and then again from 1 to 29 --> 'contacts 1' --> 'contacts 69'.

 + `S1_Fig.pdf`: questionnaire used by the authors to obtain the social contact data in `RawData_ComesF.xlsx`.

-+ `pop-totale-france-metro.xlsx`: demography of metropolitan france per year of age and sex in 2019.
-Used to distribute the Supplementary Professional Contacts across the desired age groups of the contact matrices.
-Retrieved from: https://www.insee.fr/en/statistiques/2382599?sommaire=2382613.
-Modified: saved as .xlsx instead of .xls.

 #### mobility